 Writing a paper

-How to be more productive at writing papers: How to Write a Lot: A Practical Guide to Productive Academic Writing (book)
+Book with suggestions on how to be more productive at writing: How to Write a Lot: A Practical Guide to Productive Academic Writing.

 Prepare for the job market while you are in grad school: it’s a tough world out there